Fedebap/Unciv-damage-calculator/README.md

 ## Details
 - Built with **HTML, CSS and JavaScript**.
 - Formula based on Unciv’s open code.
-- Should also work for Civilization V
+- Should also work for Civilization V.

 Open to suggestions, hope you like it!